terramate-io/terramate-docs/cli/reference/blocks/stack.md

 ### Orchestration Behavior

-In Terramate, the default execution order is that the parent stacks always run before child stacks as per the filesystem hierarchy.
-For a particular stack, you can override this default and control which stacks will run before or after by explicitly defining the execution order in the `stack` block using the `before`, `after`, or `wants` keywords.
+In Terramate, the default [execution order](../../orchestration/index.md#default-order-of-execution) is that the parent stacks always run before child stacks as per the filesystem hierarchy.
+For a particular stack, you can override this default and control which stacks will run before or after by explicitly defining the execution order in the `stack` block using the `before` and `after` attributes.
 For details, please see [orchestration](../../orchestration/index.md).

 ### Change Detection Behavior